 - Some jail time is still possible, as well as court-ordered DUI school classes and/or alcohol counseling.

-Once the details of a driver’s DUI arrest can be thoroughly examined online through us by a skilled and local DUI defense attorney, they will then be in a position to investigate crucial facts like the reason for initially getting pulled over in the first place.
+Once the details of a driver’s recent DUI arrest can be thoroughly examined online through us by a skilled and local DUI defense attorney, they will then be in a position to investigate crucial facts like the reason for initially getting pulled over in the first place.
 Additionally, they can find more ways to fight a case in other common arrest circumstances such as when a person gets charged with a DUI offense at a roadside checkpoint, or fails a Breathalyzer, blood, or other field sobriety test.

 Even if a driver refused to take any of the DUI tests, an experienced lawyer can still be able to help challenge and beat the case, once a person’s arrest information can be reviewed in enough time when fighting against the charges.
 Most driving under the influence arrests in Pennsylvania are considered a misdemeanor offense, however a DUI can still become a felony offense in charges involving a habitual repeat offender, or if injuries or death has resulted from an accident that may have occurred.